 • Reduced uncertainty: fewer gaps and doubts in the sourcing pattern

-The accuracy of supply shed modelling results relies on the availability of data and methodology per region.
+The accuracy of supply shed modelling results depends on data availability and the methodology used in each region.
 The output is not fully segregated.
 Mixing is still possible under mass balance.

 Delivery model